SecKC/SecKCoin/source/doc/build-osx.md

 Creating a release build
 ------------------------

-A SecKCoind binary is not included in the SecKCoin-Qt.app bundle.
-You can ignore this section if you are building `SecKCoind` for your own use.
+A seckcoind binary is not included in the SecKCoin-Qt.app bundle.
+You can ignore this section if you are building `seckcoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: